- Home

 - Law of Large Numbers

-As the number of trials increases, the experimental probability (sample average) converges to the theoretical probability (population mean).
-LLN justifies using samples to estimate population parameters.
+The Law of Large Numbers states that as the number of independent, identically distributed trials increases, the sample average converges to the theoretical expected value (population mean).
+The Law of Large Numbers is the theoretical foundation for using samples to estimate population parameters.

 Definition